mozilla/treeherder/tests/README.md

 > For Windows, you can run the checks in a container (see below)

-## Using containers
+## Run tests in container

 After `docker-compose up`, you may spin up any number of `backend` containers.
-You may want to run ingestion tasks, or go exploring.
+You may want to run ingestion tasks, go exploring, or run the tests.

     docker-compose exec backend bash